Safilguda: Colonies in Safilguda (New)

 Radha Krishna Nagar is specifically a colony that took shape in the 1970s and is one of the well laid-out colonies out there.
 Uttam Nagar, Dayanand Nagar and Chanakyapuri have also been around since the 1970s.

 These colonies became popular and a place of choice for Railway employees who purchased plots during the 1970s and constructed houses in the colonies.

-Even now we can find the Railway employees settled in this part of city and their children working or settled in abroad.
-A sizeable population came from AP, local people and more importantly people came from Kerala settled here.
+A significant portion of descendents of railway employees now reside in this part of city, their children working or settled abroad.
+Safilguda is home to a diverse and sizable population, including local residents and communities from Andhra Pradesh and people from Kerala.

 Commercial area

 There are many shops in the area catering to all needs of the people.
 Outlets of major Retail chains such as Reliance, Fresh @, More. and others are available here.

 All the amenities of a suburban town — medical, educational, shopping, offices, public transportation — are available.
 There are medical shops and hospitals that function round the clock.
 Educational institutions of the D.A.V group, Bharatiya Vidya Bhavan are prominent and within close proximity.
 Some colleges also function here like the Sri Chaitanya Malkajgiri branch, Narayana College, Malkajgiri branch etc.